cunger/escape-velocity/content/patchwork.md

 math: false
 ---

-I took the Nuclear Engineering curriculum of [MIT](http://catalog.mit.edu/degree-charts/nuclear-science-engineering-course-22/) and [Rensselaer](http://catalog.rpi.edu/preview_program.php?catoid=20&poid=4641) as a starting point to compile an ongoing learning journey towards nuclear proficiency.
-It's not a degree from a traditional university.
-It's a patchwork of courses from renowned universities and books, that have proven excellent for acquiring the fundamental knowledge and skills of the field.
-It's growing and evolving as I dive deeper into the topic.
+Starting from a standard Nuclear Engineering curriculum (such as [MIT](http://catalog.mit.edu/degree-charts/nuclear-science-engineering-course-22/), [Rensselaer](http://catalog.rpi.edu/preview_program.php?catoid=20&poid=4641), [Texas A&M](https://catalog.tamu.edu/undergraduate/engineering/nuclear/bs/#programrequirementstext), [U-M](https://ners.engin.umich.edu/academics/undergraduate/objectives/)), I aim to compile an ongoing learning journey towards nuclear proficiency.
+It's not a degree from a traditional university; it's a patchwork of courses and books, that have proven excellent for acquiring the fundamental knowledge and skills of the field.
+Most importantly, it's growing and evolving as I dive deeper into the topic.

 # Notes